bgarvit01/sshpass-script/README.md

 **How to run**

 1. Clone the repo

+2. Add Username and Password in klogin file

-2. Install sshpass using your package manager, brew for MacOS users, use yum package manager for CentOS/RHEL
+3. Install sshpass using your package manager, brew for MacOS users, use yum package manager for CentOS/RHEL
    ```
    brew install sshpass
    ```